The Benefits Of Product Placement Don't End After Airing

 However, if the brand that is featured just leaves all the work to the subliminal messaging power of product placement, they are missing out on massive untapped potential to increase sales.
 In this blog, Hollywood Branded takes a look at 8 ways brands share product placement exposure and provides case study examples on some of our clients' most successful repurposing of their product placements.

-The Eight Best Ways To Expand On Onscreen Exposure Into The Social Universe
+Eight Ways To Expand Onscreen Exposure

 We put together the eight best ways that your brand can capitalize on your on screen exposures through social media, getting additional publicity to amplify the value of the product placement.